 Depending on what I'm buying, I prefer to shop where I can see, touch, feel and try the stuff.
 This is especially true for items like beer, and more expensive items like tents and sleeping bags.
 I can't go past an Outdoor Shop without popping in, and there are loads of them in walking areas.
 You'll meet several on the Wild Yorkshire Way, and often you'll get advice from fellow walkers in the shops.

 A quick Google will reveal several shops in your area, and I like GO Outdoors as you can either order online or visit your nearest branch for general purpose equipment.
 For more specialist stuff, my favourite online shop is Ultra Light Outdoor Gear, which is really good for weight watchers.
-The guys here are walkers themselves, they know what they're talking about, and they also pay UK taxes.
+The guys here are walkers themselves, they know what they're talking about.

 If you're an outdoor shop, and you'd like a link on here, just let me know (and by the way I could do with a new tent).

-Everyone knows you need comfortable boots for walking, with ankle support, which rules out trainers.
-If you're reading this, you've probably already got some, but if not, go and get some and wear them in before setting off.
+Everyone knows you need comfortable boots for walking, with ankle support, which I believe rules out trainers although others prefer them.
+If you're reading this, you've probably already got some suitable footwear, but if not, go and get some and wear them in before setting off.
 These days, many people use walking poles and several swear by them.
 I tried them for the first time in June 2016.
 I have to admit I liked them, and I recommend adjustable ones so you can change the length - short for ascending and long for descending.
 My arms were satisfyingly tired at the end of a day's walking, meaning that I'd reduced the load on my deteriorating knees.
 On multi day trips, I don't carry the extra weight of a full change of clothing for the evening - I wear one of my spare dry T shirts, a lightweight pair of trousers and sit around in the bar in my socks attracting funny looks from "normal" customers.

 The big question is waterproofs.
 Weather forecasts these days are very reliable, and weather radar allows you to spot approaching rain and head for the nearest pub.
 For a single day walk, I believe that expensive waterproofs are a luxury, as if bad weather is forecast you simply don't go!
 However, for a 500 mile walk such as the Wild Yorkshire Way, it's inevitable that you'll get some rain, so you'll need a good quality breathable jacket and possibly over-trousers.
 Don't expect to stay perfectly dry - you'll sweat even under the best quality fabric.
 You'll also get wet while you're fiddling about putting your over-trousers on when it starts raining, so make sure you get some which you can put on over your boots.
 Some people wear waterproof walking trousers all the time, so they don't get caught out by a quick shower, and many of these can be ventilated in good weather.
 Many people dispense with over-trousers and simply let their legs get wet.